10 Tips for Following Our Keto-Friendly PlanArticle posted in: Keto Friendly

 Coffees, yogurts, condiments, sauces and salad dressings are loaded with hidden sugars and carbs.
 And believe it or not, low-fat, creamy and sugar-free foods are some of the WORST carb offenders.
-To maintain flavor, color and consistency in reduced-fat foods, manufacturers often replace fat with sugar increasing the carb count.
+To maintain flavor, color and consistency in reduced-fat foods, manufacturers often replace fat with sugar, increasing the carb count.
 Food manufacturers also disguise “sugar” with an alternate name like agave nectar, honey, evaporated cane juice, fruit juice concentrates or corn syrup.
 Before you buy or order, check the ingredients or ask for the complete nutrition facts.
-While these ingredients may not necessarily be harmful, they do add extra carbs to your diet, which when not aware of it could take you above your daily 40 – 50 gram net carbs goal.
+While these ingredients may not necessarily be harmful, they do add extra carbs to your diet, which when not aware of it could take you above your daily 50 gram net carb goal.

 8. Variety is Key

 You could be at risk of for deficiencies in micronutrients, including selenium, magnesium, phosphorus and vitamins B and C if you don’t eat a wide array of nutritious foods.
 Therefore, it’s essential you compensate for any deficiencies caused by following the Keto Diet.
 Take a multivitamin, drink a nutrient-enriched shake daily (like the South Beach Shake), and be sure you include your daily three servings of non-starchy vegetables.
 Pay attention to changes in your health like hair loss, vision changes, aches and pains, or weakness.
 Simple blood tests can reveal levels of your vitamins and minerals.
 It’s important to add variety to your meal plan—this includes switching up the Keto-Friendly South Beach foods you choose to include in your daily plan along with your DIY add-ins.
-Stay away from eating the exact same thing each day and mix it up by incorporating in an array of lean proteins, healthy fats and non-starchy veggies.
+Stay away from eating the exact same thing each day and mix it up by incorporating in an array of proteins, healthy fats and non-starchy veggies.

 9. Have a Holiday Plan